huggingface/text-generation-inference/backends/gaudi/README.md

 ## Build your own image

-The simplest way to build TGI with the gaudi backend is to use the provided `Makefile`:
+The simplest way to build TGI with the Gaudi backend is to use the provided `Makefile`:

 Option 1: From the project root directory:
 ```bash